kurt22i/resinefficiency/README.md

 - srl#2712: codebase, answering my numerous dumb go questions
 - Shizuka#7791: answering my numerous dumb go questions
 - theBowja/genshin-db: jsons for the weapons
-- all the gcsim contributors
+- all the gcsim devs and contributors
+- frzyc#3029 and all the GO devs
+- Tibo#4309 for writing and letting me use AutoGO